Sanitation in Dubai

 Sanitation in Dubai involves planning and managing Dubai's waste and sewage management infrastructure, within the United Arab Emirates.
-Before 2007, there were many problems with sewage capacity and connectivity but in recent years Dubai Municipality has expanded capacity.
+Before 2007, there were many problems with sewage capacity and connectivity but in the early 2010's Dubai Municipality has greatly expanded capacity.
 Since then, Dubai had 1,200 km of sewerage pipeline network.
 An additional 80 km was added in 2011 to connect Dubai Industrial City.

 Sanitation infrastructure

 Dubai Municipality maintains two main sanitation plants, one in Al Awir, and one in Jebel Ali.
 Several smaller sewage treatment plants around the emirate are also operated by private operators to serve specific districts or neighbourhoods.

 Al Awir Plant

 The sewage plant in Al Awir is one of the main areas of wastewater treatment in Dubai.
 It has been significantly expanded in recent years.